LezaMax/emoji/README.md

 ## User Features ##

 - **Quick Insert**.
 Click, click and you have an emoji inserted.
 - **Gallery**.
-Dozens of emoticons to chose from with real-time search built-in
+Dozens of emoticons to chose from with real-time search built-in.
 - **Emojify selection**.
 Parses the selected text and replaces any emoji codes or text smiles with their corresponding images.

 ## Installation ##